 The Governing Body has overall responsibility for ensuring that there are effective safeguarding policies and procedures in place which meet legal and regulatory requirements and that pupils are suitably safeguarded at all times.
 The Governing Body will monitor the discharge of all statutory responsibilities regularly and robustly.
-The nominated safeguarding Governor is David Gair.
+The nominated safeguarding Governor is David Gair (safeguardinggovernor@notredame.co.uk).

 The Governing Body will ensure that:

 - 1. Child protection policy and procedures are in place. - 2.
-The school follows safe recruitment procedures (see safer recruitment policy) and holds an up to date single central register of staff, ensuring the school meets statutory requirements and advice. - 3.
-The School's safeguarding policies are up to date, risks are assessed at regular intervals and any areas requiring action are dealt with immediately - 4.
+The Governing Body have read KCSIE 2023 - 3.
+The school follows safe recruitment procedures (see Recruitment, Selection & Disclosures Policies and Procedures) and holds an up to date single central register of staff, ensuring the school meets statutory requirements and advice. - 4.
+The School's safeguarding policies are up to date, risks are assessed at regular intervals and any areas requiring action are dealt with immediately - 5.
 The Designated Safeguarding Lead (DSL) for the Prep and Senior Schools are of suitable 'status and authority' to take responsibility and carry out that role, and are members of the SLT and that they have approved the job description, which should include the key activities (refer to page 26 onwards).
-In addition the DSL for the Prep and Senior Schools should have sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - 5.
-Staff /volunteers attend relevant regular formal child protection training. - 6.
-Allegations are addressed swiftly, correctly and safely. - 7.
-Any deficiencies or weaknesses in the safeguarding and child protection arrangements are remedied without delay. - 8.
-A member of the Governing Body is nominated as a Safeguarding Governor to be responsible in the event of an allegation of abuse being made against one of the Head Teachers. - 9.
-Safeguarding matters are placed on the Governing Body's meeting agendas to ensure it is regularly informed of changes and concerns by one of the Heads, either of the DSLs and the nominated Safeguarding Governor. - 10.
+In addition the DSL for the Prep and Senior Schools should have sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - 6.
+All governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+Training is regularly updated. - 7.
+Staff /volunteers attend relevant regular formal child protection training. - 8.
+Allegations are addressed swiftly, correctly and safely. - 9.
+Any deficiencies or weaknesses in the safeguarding and child protection arrangements are remedied without delay.

+- 10. A member of the Governing Body is nominated as a Safeguarding Governor to be responsible in the event of an allegation of abuse being made against one of the Head Teachers. - 11.
+Safeguarding matters are placed on the Governing Body's meeting agendas to ensure it is regularly informed of changes and concerns by one of the Heads, either of the DSLs and the nominated Safeguarding Governor. - 12.
 The efficiency with which safeguarding policies and procedures are discharged is reviewed at least annually.
-Any information required by the local authority regarding safeguarding is passed to them swiftly plus any information to contribute to inter-agency working. - 11.
-The Safeguarding Governor meets regularly with the DSLs, at least once a term and conducts an annual review of staff knowledge and implementation of safeguarding procedures, reporting findings back to the Governing Body - 12.
-That pupils are taught about Safeguarding - 13.
-Staff follow requirements of the Code of Conduct

-- 14. There are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 15.
-Through review, monitoring, visits, inspections of evidence, evidence gathering and termly reporting to governors by DSLs the School can demonstrate staff are trained and that the policy fully covers peer-on-peer abuse - 16.
-Support is in place for victims.
+Any information required by the local authority regarding safeguarding is passed to them swiftly plus any information to contribute to inter-agency working. - 13.
+The Safeguarding Governor meets regularly with the DSLs, at least once a term and conducts an annual review of staff knowledge and implementation of safeguarding procedures, reporting findings back to the Governing Body - 14.
+That pupils are taught about Safeguarding - 15.
+Staff follow requirements of the Code of Conduct - 16.
+There are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 17.
+Through review, monitoring, visits, inspections of evidence, evidence gathering and termly reporting to governors by DSLs the School can demonstrate staff are trained and that the policy fully covers child on child abuse - 18.
+Support is in place for victims and alleged perpetrators.